openstack/bifrost/playbooks/roles/bifrost-prep-for-install/README.md

                       changes are pre-staged in the local repositories.

 ci_testing_zuul: Boolean value, default false.
 This value is utilized
-                 to tell the prepatory playbook when the prep role is running in a CI system with Zuul, which in such cases the repositories must be copied, not overwritten.
+                 to tell the preparatory playbook when the prep role is running in a CI system with Zuul, which in such cases the repositories must be copied, not overwritten.
 Dependencies